miguelraz/julia-doc-es-la/manual/arrays.rst

 functions by passing them either ``Array`` or ``SubArray`` objects, and thus saving inefficiencies from indexing and memory allocation.

-The following example computes the QR decomposition of a small section of a larger array, without creating any temporaries, and by calling the appropriate LAPACK function with the right leading dimension size and stride parameters.
+El siguiente ejemplo calcula la descomposición QR de una pequeña sección de una grande arreglo , without creating any temporaries, and by calling the appropriate LAPACK function with the right leading dimension size and stride parameters.